 An itinerary designed for the travelers interested in discovering some of the most famous examples of religious architecture in Romania – the UNESCO – listed painted monasteries of Bucovina.

-This Romania tour includes a glimpse of Transylvania (the medieval city of Brasov), but it focuses on the picturesque region of Bucovina (northeastern Romania).
+This itinerary includes a glimpse of Transylvania (the medieval city of Brasov), but it focuses on the picturesque region of Bucovina (northeastern Romania).
 You will discover the most famous four of the painted monasteries, all of them listed on UNESCO’s World Heritage list.
 Humble in size, totally astonishing when in comes to their surprisingly well – preserved frescoes.

 The painted churches were built in the 15th and 16th centuries and the frescoes follow the Byzantine style, predominant for the Orthodox churches in Eastern Europe.
 They present faith as the only source of stability in times of turmoil and suffering, as at that point in history, the country was often attacked and plundered by the Ottoman Turks.